 If you have a family history of schizophrenia, you are more likely to have the condition, too.
 Also, drugs and alcohol can cause catatonic symptoms in some people with schizophrenia.
 The same is true for certain antipsychotic drugs or other medications you may take to treat an underlying mental disorder.

 Medications can be very effective in easing catatonic symptoms.
 They’re the first option for treating catatonia.
-Specifically, a class of anti-anxiety drugs called benzodiazepines, or “benzos,” can work well to chase away your catatonic symptoms.
+Specifically, a class of anti-anxiety drugs called benzodiazepines, or “benzos,” along with ECT, is considered the first-line treatment for catatonic symptoms.
 Your doctor may prescribe:

 Brain stimulation.
 This treatment uses either electrical currents or magnetic pulses.